epfl-si/infoscience-patents/README.md

 - import the MarcXML file freshly downloaded with the last command and compare it with Espacenet database
     - `pipenv run python updater.py --infoscience_patents ./infoscience_patents_2016_export.xml`
+    -  or, to get the maximum of information, add --debug and --info
+        - `pipenv run python updater.py --infoscience_patents ./infoscience_patents_2016_export.xml --debug --verbose`

-- download the produced files found in ./output to the infoscience bibedit.
+- download the produced files found in ./output into the Infoscience bibedit.
 This is the records that need to be updated

+### Fetching for new patents

+Before fetching new patents for a specific year, you should launch an update for the year you are trying to fetch, as the updater add the family ID to the patents, and family ID are the reference used for the fetch.

+- get the lastest infoscience export of patents for the 2016 year
+    - `wget "https://infoscience.epfl.ch/search?ln=en&rm=&ln=en&sf=&so=d&rg=5000&c=Infoscience&of=xm&p=collection%3A'patent'+and+year%3A2016" -O infoscience_patents_2016_export.xml --header="Content-Type: text/xml"`

+- import the MarcXML file freshly downloaded with the last command and compare it with Espacenet database
+    - `pipenv run python fetch_new.py --infoscience_patents ./infoscience_patents_2016_export.xml --year 2016`
+    -  or, to get the maximum of information, add --debug and --info
+        - `pipenv run python fetch_new.py --infoscience_patents ./infoscience_patents_2016_export.xml --year 2016 --debug --verbose`

+- download the produced files found in ./output into the Infoscience bibedit.
+This is the new records that need to be added to Infoscience

 ### Search